My sewer repair smells bad

 Plumbing

-The answer to 'my sewer repair smells bad' is that a foul odor coming from a sewer repair is often caused by a problem with the repair itself or ongoing issues in the sewer system.
-Common causes include improper sealing, blockages, or damage to the sewer line that allows sewer gases to escape.
-This can lead to unpleasant smells in and around your home.
+The answer to 'my sewer repair smells bad' is that a foul odor coming from a sewer repair is often caused by improper installation, a damaged or leaking pipe, or a blockage in the sewer line.
+This can allow sewer gases to escape into your home, creating an unpleasant and potentially dangerous situation.

 Frequently Asked Questions